krdav/Composite-Residues_keras_implementation/README.md

 Here I implement it in keras.

 To make the parameter count match I figured that they didn't use bias nodes on the five node dense layer but did use a bias node for the output layer.
-This may be incorrect, but honestly I don't know why they would not use these bias nodes in the first place...
+This may be incorrect, but honestly I don't know why they would not use these bias nodes in the first place....